Codecademy/docs/content/php/concepts/string-functions/terms/explode/explode.md

 ---
-Title: 'explode()'
+Title: "explode()"
-Description: 'Splits a given string by a delimiter and returns an array of the substrings produced.'
+Description: "Splits a given string by a delimiter and returns an array of the substrings produced."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Design'
+  - "Web Design"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Strings'
+  - "Strings"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `explode()` function takes a string and splits it on a given delimiter string.
 It returns an array of the substrings produced.